mikedefrancis/vimrc/README.md

 * Navigation

       Space                    - toggle center-scroll mode
       Ctrl+a (or ESCAPE)       - enter normal mode Shift+v                  - enter visual mode
       ;                        - enter command mode
       a                        - enter insert mode
       Alt+Left/Right           - next/previous location
       Alt+Up/Down              - go up or down 10 lines at a time Ctrl+Left/Right/Up/Down  - move between windows
       Shift+Left/Right         - move between tab pages
       Shift+Up/Down            - equal to page up/page down
       Ctrl+t                   - toggle mouse
       Ctrl+l                   - toggle line numbers

 * Windows and Tabs

       Ctrl+b+enter             - create a new tab
       Ctrl+n                   - create a vertically split window Ctrl+h                   - create a horozontally split window b+{QWERTY} (normal mode) - bookmark the file in the current window to one of {QWERTY}
       Shift+{QWERTY} (nm)      - jump to {QWERTY} bookmark Shift+s (normal mode)    - switch background color

 * Files and Directories

       Ctrl+s                   - save changes to current file Ctrl+q                   - attempt to save changes to file in current window and quit Ctrl+e                   - open a file in the current window Ctrl+b                   - open a file in a new tab Ctrl+g                   - open nerdtree showing current file (no cursor switch) ls (normal mode)         - open nerdtree showing current working directory cd (normal mode)         - change current working directory to that specified cc (normal mode)         - show current working directory Shift+c (normal mode)    - change current working directory to file in current window
       Shift+x (normal mode)    - change write permissions of current file Shift+b (normal mode)    - refresh buffers

 * Basic Editing

       Ctrl+w                   - write a newline from normal mode Ctrl+c                   - yank
       Ctrl+v                   - paste what is yanked
       Ctrl+z / Ctrl+u          - undo
       Ctrl+r                   - redo
       ,c+Space (normal mode)   - toggle block comments

 * Search Tools

-    # Note that even though multi-file search looks like it is using Ack!, it really uses ag
-    /                        - find text in file in current window Shift+d (normal mode)    - find text in all files under current working directory (cwd) Ctrl+d                   - find text in files in cwd where filename matches pattern Ctrl+f                   - fuzzy filename search (Ctrl+p)
+      ...Note that even though multi-file search looks like it is using Ack!, it really uses ag /                        - find text in file in current window Shift+d (normal mode)    - find text in all files under current working directory (cwd) Ctrl+d                   - find text in files in cwd where filename matches pattern Ctrl+f                   - fuzzy filename search (Ctrl+p)
       Shift+f (normal mode)    - find and replace text in file in current window Shift+h                  - toggle search highlighting

 * Miscellaneous

       I constantly update this .vimrc...
       ...you may find that a hotkey is broken or has been remapped to something else ...you may also find new goodies
       , is the leader key
-    f controls various easymotion things besides what I remapped I clobbed a lot of regular hotkeys in order to make this usable for me If you hate what I did, feel free to change whatever you want If you have suggestions, let me know
+      f controls various easymotion things besides what I remapped c controls various commenting functions from nerdcommenter I clobbed a lot of regular hotkeys in order to make this usable for me If you hate what I did, feel free to change whatever you want If you have suggestions, let me know

 * I believe that people should get credit for making the internet a better place.
 Many props to Sebastian Karlson from whom the vim stuff on this page has been copied and tweaked (https://github.com/sebbekarlsson)